DigiScore/neoscore/README.md

 [![Build Status](https://travis-ci.org/ajyoon/brown.svg?branch=master)](https://travis-ci.org/ajyoon/brown)

+## NOTE: This project is actively being heavily updated, and the below README is increasingly out of date.
+Relative stabilization and updated documentation can be expected around May 2022.

 Brown is a (WIP) Python API that provides an easy-to-use interface for working with high-level vector graphics in Python, with an emphasis on providing powerful primitives and abstractions for creating music scores which use unconventional notation.
 It emphasizes easy extensibility, transparent architecture, and striking a balance between convenience and deep customizability.